 Like other debts you acquire, late child support payments will negatively affect your credit history.
-Even if you make the appropriate payments and get current, that negative mark will remain on your credit.
+Even if you make the appropriate payments and get up to date, that negative mark will remain on your credit.

 How is your credit affected by child support delinquencies?

 Child support will modify your credit only when you are significantly delinquent, and the agency is notified of the problem.
 Conversely, if you have never been late on your child support account, there will be no trace of it on your credit report.

 When you fall behind in your payments, the entities in charge of receiving them can immediately notify the different credit bureaus.
 They will include this information on your credit history.

 Once it is there, even if you make the necessary payments, it will not be eliminated.
 It works the same as when you are delinquent on your credit card or loans; the information stays on file for up to seven years.

 How do I remove paid child support from my credit history?